dbelob/guess-game/README.md

 # Guess Game

-Guess the picture by the word, the word by the picture
+Guess the picture by words, the word by pictures

 ## Requirements